 Serving Chateau Pape Clement with Wine, Food, Pairing Tips

 Chateau Pape Clement is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Chateau Pape Clement is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Pape Clement is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Chateau Pape Clement is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Pape Clement is also good with Asian dishes, and hearty fish courses like tuna, mushrooms, and pasta.

 Chateau Pape Clement Blanc, the white wine of Pape Clement is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork, and veal, as well as Asian cuisine.

 Chateau Pape Clement is one of the first major Bordeaux estates to embrace wine tourism as a business.
-Open 7 days a week, depending on the needs of the guest, they are willing to customize a special a program, depending on the needs of the guest.
-Or, visitors can simply request a tour, tasting and visit to their wine bar and gift shop.
+Open 7 days a week, depending on the needs of the guest, they are willing to customize a special program, depending on the needs of the guest.
+Or, visitors can simply request a tour, tasting, and visit their wine bar and gift shop.

 Château Pape Clément Wine Tasting Notes